hamdyKouta1/school_management_system/READ/USER_GUIDE.md

 - Always verify student information before saving
 - Use consistent formatting for names and addresses
 - Enter phone numbers with the country code

-### Attendance Recording

-- Record attendance daily for accuracy
-- Update attendance records as soon as possible if changes are needed
-- Use the correct attendance status based on school policy

 ### Security